-The reef systems of the Berghan Point to Taupo Bay coast and adjoining reef edges of soft bottom habitat and deep reefs extending out to sea beyond 30m have been scored as a high ranking ecological area.
-This exposed coast is generally rugged with complex topology; this is characteristic of its volcanic origin and tectonic uplifting of ancient greywacke rock layers, as well as resulting from erosion.
+The reef systems of Bland Bay coast and adjoining reef edges of soft bottom habitat and deep reefs extending out to sea beyond 30m have been scored as a high ranking ecological area.
+This exposed coast is generally rugged with complex topology; a characteristic of its volcanic origins and also a result of erosion.
 The reefs are hotspots of biodiversity, with high productivity of fish species at various life stages, and strong algal communities - both macro algae and encrusting species.
-The more exposed sections of the Berghan Point to Taupo Bay coast extend out in the seaward direction and, as result, are influenced by the East Auckland Current which brings warm water masses and subtropical larval species to this coast, adding to the diversity of these reefs.
+The more exposed sections of the Bland Bay coast extend out in the seaward direction; as a result these sections are influenced by the West Auckland Current which brings warm water masses and subtropical larval species to this coast, adding to the diversity here.

-Habitat map of Berghan Point to Taupo Bay and mapped significant ecological area.
+Habitat map of the Bland Bay coastal area showing mapped significant ecological areas